 Stainless steel alloys typically have a very high melting point (typically well in excess of 1,200˚F).
 However, while the metal doesn’t melt at high temperatures, it may experience other changes that affect its ability to resist corrosion.

 For example, scaling is a common problem with stainless steel alloys when they’re exposed to extreme temperatures (such as those used in many heat treatment/annealing processes).
 When scales form on hot metal, the flaky leftover material can cause bimetallic corrosion since the scales have a different composition from the base metal.

 Additionally, temperature extremes can cause exposed stainless steel alloys to lose their protective oxide layer for a time, increasing the risk of corrosion until the oxide layer can re-form.

-To prevent corrosion from scaling or other issues caused by temperature extremes, it’s important to check the recommended operating temperatures for a given stainless steel and check to see if the temperatures used in your manufacturing processes exceed those limits.
-This is part of the reason why Marlin’s engineering team always asks clients about their process’ temperatures prior to designing any custom wire basket or sheet metal form.
+To prevent corrosion from scaling or other issues caused by temperature extremes, it’s important to check the recommended operating temperatures for any given stainless steel to see if the temperatures used in your manufacturing processes exceed those limits.
+This is part of the reason why Marlin’s engineering team always asks clients about their process’s temperatures prior to designing any custom wire basket or sheet metal form.

 5: Unaccounted-for Environmental Factors

 There are many cases where a manufacturer can make a custom stainless steel wire basket or tray perfectly to specification, only for it to corrode because of some previously unaccounted-for environmental factor.
 The presence of salt and moisture in the air because of a factory’s coastal location is one example of an environmental factor that might be missed in a design document.

 When selecting stainless steel to use for making any custom wire or sheet metal form, it’s important to consider as many environmental factors as possible.
 This helps to ensure that the stainless steel basket, tray, or part will resist corrosion for as long as possible, rather than rusting right away.